dmauser/azure-p2s-er-issue-repro/README.md

 ### Configure P2S VPN Client

+**Note:** Azure VM VPN Client is not provisioned as part of this lab.
+You have to deploy your own Windows VM.

-You need to go over two steps to get your P2S VPN Client ready
+You need to go over two steps to get your P2S VPN Client ready:

 1) Install IKEv2 VPN Client